Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Abstract

 \section{Abstract}

-Although image compression is fundamental to visual data processing and has inspired numerous standard and learned codecs, these methods still suffer severe quality degradation at extremely low bits per pixel.
-While recent diffusion-based models provided enhanced generative performance at low bitrates, they still yields limited perceptual quality and prohibitive decoding latency due to multiple denoising steps.
-In this paper, we propose the first single-step diffusion model for image compression (DiffO) that delivers high perceptual quality and fast decoding at ultra-low bitrates.
-DiffO achieves these goals by coupling two key innovations: (i) VQ-Residual training, which factorizes a structural base code and a learned residual in latent space, capturing both global geometry and high‑frequency details; and (ii) rate‑adaptive noise modulation, which tunes denoising strength on‑the‑fly to match the desired bitrate.
-Extensive experiments show that DiffO surpasses state-of-the-art compression performance while improving decoding speed by about 50× compared to prior diffusion-based methods, greatly improving the practicality of generative codecs.
-The code will be available at \href{https://github.com/Freemasti/DiffO}{https://github.com/Freemasti/DiffO}.
+Although there have been significant advancements in image compression techniques, such as standard and learned codecs, these methods still suffer from severe quality degradation at extremely low bits per pixel.
+While recent diffusion-based models provided enhanced generative performance at low bitrates, they often yields limited perceptual quality and prohibitive decoding latency due to multiple denoising steps.
+In this paper, we propose the single-step diffusion model for image compression that delivers high perceptual quality and fast decoding at ultra-low bitrates.
+Our approach incorporates two key innovations: (i) Vector-Quantized Residual (VQ-Residual) training, which factorizes a structural base code and a learned residual in latent space, capturing both global geometry and high‑frequency details; and (ii) rate‑aware noise modulation, which tunes denoising strength to match the desired bitrate.
+Extensive experiments show that ours achieves comparable compression performance to state-of-the-art methods while improving decoding speed by about 50× compared to prior diffusion-based methods, greatly enhancing the practicality of generative codecs.